Citizen science: History

 While citizen science developed at the end of the 20th century, characteristics of citizen science are not new.
 Prior to the 20th century, science was often the pursuit of gentleman scientists, amateur or self-funded researchers such as Sir Isaac Newton, Benjamin Franklin, and Charles Darwin.
 Women citizen scientists from before the 20th century include Florence Nightingale who "perhaps better embodies the radical spirit of citizen science".
 Before the professionalization of science by the end of the 19th century, most pursued scientific projects as an activity rather than a profession itself, an example being amateur naturalists in the 18th and 19th centuries.

 During the British colonization of North America, American Colonists recorded the weather, offering much of the information now used to estimate climate data and climate change during this time period.
 These people included John Campanius Holm, who recorded storms in the mid-1600s, as well as George Washington, Thomas Jefferson, and Benjamin Franklin who tracked weather patterns during America's founding.
 Their work focused on identifying patterns by amassing their data and that of their peers and predecessors, rather than specific professional knowledge in scientific fields.
-Some consider these individuals to be the first citizen scientists, some consider figures such as Leonardo da Vinci and Charles Darwin to be citizen scientists, while others feel that citizen science is a distinct movement that developed later on, building on the preceding history of science.
+Some consider these individuals as the progenitors of the citizen scientist concept, while others ascribe this designation to prominent figures such as Leonardo da Vinci and Charles Darwin.
+However, there are also those who perceive citizen science as a distinct movement that developed later on, building on the preceding history of science.

-By the mid-20th century, however, science was dominated by researchers employed by universities and government research laboratories.
+However, by the mid-20th century, the scientific community was dominated by researchers employed by universities and government research laboratories.
 By the 1970s, this transformation was being called into question.
 Philosopher Paul Feyerabend called for a "democratization of science".
-Biochemist Erwin Chargaff advocated a return to science by nature-loving amateurs in the tradition of Descartes, Newton, Leibniz, Buffon, and Darwin—science dominated by "amateurship instead of money-biased technical bureaucrats".
+Biochemist Erwin Chargaff advocated a return to science by nature-loving amateurs in the tradition of Descartes, Newton, Leibniz, Buffon, and Darwin.
+This approach would prioritize the contributions of "amateurship instead of money-biased technical bureaucrats".

-A study from 2016 indicates that the largest impact of citizen science is in research on biology, conservation and ecology, and is utilized mainly as a methodology of collecting and classifying data.
+A 2016 study indicates that the largest impact of citizen science is evident in research domains such as biology, conservation, and ecology.
+The primary utilization of citizen science is as a methodology for data collection and classification.